HumanSignal/label-studio/docs/source/guide/quality.md

 type: guide
 order: 410
 meta_title: Review annotation quality in Label Studio
-meta_description: Review the annotations produced by annotators in your Label Studio data labeling projects and evaluate annotator performance against ground truth annotations, predictions, and other annotator's annotations to produce high-quality data for your machine learning models.
+meta_description: In data labeling projects, start evaluating annotator performance against ground truth annotations, predictions, and other annotator's annotations.
 ---

 After multiple labelers have annotated tasks, review their output to validate the quality of the results.
 You can also perform this task after a model has predicted labels for tasks in your dataset.
 To configure the settings for reviewing annotations, see [Set up review settings for your project](setup_project.html#Set-up-review-settings-for-your-project).